 I feel that skateboarding nowadays is a little more mature right now though, I’m really into the stuff Isle Skateboards are putting out, I think their aesthetic is great!

-It’s also really nice to see less serious and more playful companies flourishing like, WELCOME Skateboards, Polar Skate Co., who are smashing it.
-I like the FURR Skateboards stuff too!
+It’s also really nice to see less serious and more playful companies flourishing like, Welcome Skateboards, Polar Skate Co., who are smashing it.

 The No Comply Network’s rad, so rad!I’m super stoked to be a part of it.
 I’ve also been a part of Generic Greeting Collective who collaborate with one another and put on events.
 I think combining the two into a network is a really smart move, and using social media the way it should be used to connect people from all over is just great!